omicronZero/MedMNISTCovD/readme.md

 reuse them, especially for the epochs of SPDNet).
 The images themselves are not cached.
 Note that the evaluation and training procedures are time-consuming.

-To properly work, we need write access to the `config.json` file in the `src` directory if you are on a new computer.
+To properly work, we need write access to the `config.json` file in the project's root directory if you are on a new computer.
 The following directories are needed:
 * __Dataset directory__: <br/> The root directory of the datasets.
 We look for a directory `medmnist` in that directory.
 If a medmnist dataset is not available yet, we'll download it as soon as needed.